department-of-veterans-affairs/va.gov-team/teams/vsa/teams/sitewide-content/unauthenticated-content-outcomes-and-metrics/monthly-experience-ratings/ratings-by-month/ratings-by-month.md

 2. [VA tier 1 copay medication list](https://www.va.gov/resources/va-tier-1-copay-medication-list/) (100% "good" out of 14 total responses)
 3. [Will I have to pay back the GI Bill benefits I used if I fail a class?](https://www.va.gov/resources/will-i-have-to-pay-back-the-gi-bill-benefits-i-used-if-i-fail-a-class/) (100% "good" out of 16 total responses)
 4. [What does burial in a VA national cemetery include?](https://www.va.gov/resources/what-does-burial-in-a-va-national-cemetery-include/) (97% "good" out of 68 total responses)
-5. [Commissary and exchange privileges for Veterans](https://www.va.gov/resources/commissary-and-exchange-privileges-for-veterans/) (95% out of 164 total responses)
+5. [Commissary and exchange privileges for Veterans](https://www.va.gov/resources/commissary-and-exchange-privileges-for-veterans/) (95% "good" out of 164 total responses)

 #### Top 5 resources and support pages with the lowest "good" ratings percentage overall and at least 10 total responses